Get to Know Research Services

 Lola Olabode, MPH, BCES

-Lola Olabode serves as a Research Program Manager at WRF where she has worked since 2000.
+Lola Olabode serves as a Research Principal at WRF where she has worked since 2000.
 Lola directs the portfolio on constituents of emerging concern, microplastics in water, and receiving water linkages in water quality.
 Lola has a bachelor's degree in chemistry from Tougaloo College, a master's degree in public health from George Washington University, and is a board-certified environmental scientist by eminence.

 Areas of Expertise: Public Health, Pathogens, Microplastics, Constituents of Emerging Concern, Nutrients